prometheus-operator/prometheus-operator/Documentation/design.md

 A `Service` may expose one or more service ports, which are backed by a list of multiple endpoints that point to a `Pod` in the common case.
 This is reflected in the respective `Endpoints` object as well.

-The `ServiceMonitor` object introduced by the Prometheus Operator in turn discovers those `Endpoints` objects and configures Prometheus to monitor those `Pod`s.
+The `ServiceMonitor` object introduced by the Prometheus Operator in turn discovers those `Endpoints` objects and configures Prometheus to monitor those `Pod`s or external endpoints.

 The `endpoints` section of the `ServiceMonitorSpec`, is used to configure which ports of these `Endpoints` are going to be scraped for metrics, and with which parameters.
 For advanced use cases one may want to monitor ports of backing `Pod`s, which are not directly part of the service endpoints.
 Therefore when specifying an endpoint in the `endpoints` section, they are strictly used.